How Prebiotics & Probiotics Effect Our Health

 When we’re eating processed foods or a high consumption of heavy caloric foods that are not nutrient dense, it negatively affects our digestion.
-While a whole food plant based diet promotes a healthy microbiome, as well as the intake of good bacteria or probiotics.
+A whole food plant based diet promotes a healthy microbiome, as well as the intake of good bacteria or probiotics.

-(For more information on the subject of probiotics read my previous blog: Dirt And You)
+(For more information on this particular subject read my previous blog: Dirt And You)

 In order to feed healthy bacteria you also need prebiotics which ‘feed’ the probiotics.
 Prebiotics, similar to probiotics, are microorganisms that are found in plant foods such as:

 The Society for Microbiology reported in 2013 that vegetarian diets promote a healthy gut because of the higher intake of plant fiber which, as mentioned above, increase good bacteria while fighting bad bacteria.

 Bad bacteria creates a body that is out of balance with symptoms or illness such as:

 Irritable Bowel Disease